cea-hpc/modules/doc/source/module.rst

  If :envvar:`MODULES_PAGER` variable is set to an empty string or to the value ``cat``, pager will not be launched.

+ Pager is never launched if :file:`modulecmd.tcl` program is run for scripting language rather shells.

  .. only:: html

     .. versionadded:: 4.1

+    .. versionchanged:: 5.5
+       No pager when :file:`modulecmd.tcl` is run for scripting languages

 .. envvar:: MODULES_PROTECTED_ENVVARS